gatsbyjs/gatsby/docs/blog/2018-04-27-building-eviction-free-nyc-with-gatsbyjs-and-contentful/index.md

     to the user.
 They are more easily adaptable for low connectivity / offline functionality for this reason.
 This allows us to provide a faster and more reliable experience for tenants utilizing the service.
-1. GatsbyJS ships with an incredible amount of pre-handled optimization features, from prefetching resources to progressive image loading to inlining code blocks so they don’t need to be fetched via [AJAX](<https://en.wikipedia.org/wiki/Ajax_(programming)>).
+1. Gatsby ships with an incredible amount of pre-handled optimization features, from prefetching resources to progressive image loading to inlining code blocks so they don’t need to be fetched via [AJAX](<https://en.wikipedia.org/wiki/Ajax_(programming)>).
 There was no way we